Aharhour/Bulma-project/README.md

-# Welcome to Xeno
+# Welcome to CoachX

 ## About

-Xeno is an online clothing store where you can find an extensive range of apparel for men, women, and children.
-Whether you're looking for trendy outfits, timeless classics, or comfortable basics, we've got it all.
-Our user-friendly interface makes shopping easy.
+CoachX is an intuitive platform designed for coaches to streamline their daily tasks and manage interactions with students efficiently.
+Coaches can use this tool to post updates, set daily goals, approve or reject assignments, and track progress—all from one easy-to-navigate dashboard.

 ## Technologies Used

-- **HTML**: Responsible for structuring the content of the website.
+- **HTML**: Provides the structural foundation of the website.
-- **CSS**: Used for styling and enhancing the visual appearance of the web pages.
+- **CSS (Bulma Framework)**: Bulma is used for sleek and responsive design, ensuring a clean, modern, and mobile-friendly layout.
-- **JavaScript**: Implemented for adding interactivity and dynamic features to the website.
+- **JavaScript**: Adds dynamic functionality and interactivity to the platform.

 ## Features

-- **User-Friendly Interface**: Our website is designed with the user in mind, offering intuitive navigation and a seamless browsing experience.
-- **Apparel Collections**: Easily explore our curated collections to find exactly what you're looking for.
-- **Secure Payment System**: Rest assured that your transactions are safe and secure with our encrypted payment system.
-- **Admin Panel**: Manage your products effortlessly through our admin panel.
-Add new products, update existing ones, or remove items as needed.

-## How to Use

-1. **Adding to Cart**: Once you've found the clothing items you want to purchase, simply click on the "Add to Cart" button.
-2. **Safe Shopping Experience**: Shop with confidence knowing that your transactions are protected by our advanced security measures.
-3. **Admin Panel**: As an admin, log in to the admin panel to manage your products.
-Add new products, update product information, or remove items from your inventory.
+- **Daily Goals Management**: Coaches can set, monitor, and track daily goals.
+Coach can mark goals as complete.
+- **Assignment Approval/Disapproval**: Coaches can review assignments and either approve or reject them directly from the coach’s dashboard.
+- **Responsive Design**: The page is fully responsive, ensuring an optimal user experience on all devices, whether you're on a desktop, tablet, or mobile.

-## How to go to my website
+## How to Access the Platform

-- Go to the search bar and type in: https://main--xxeno.netlify.app/
-- Your at my website now!
+1. Copy the reporsitory to you device.
+2. Open it in your local server

 ## Contributing

-If you encounter any issues while using my website or have suggestions for improvement, feel free to reach out to me.
-I'am always looking for ways to enhance the user experience and appreciate any feedback.
+If you encounter any issues while using CoachX or have suggestions for improvement, feel free to reach out.
+We are committed to providing the best experience for coaches and clients, and your feedback helps us make continuous improvements.

-Thank you for choosing Xeno for all your online shopping needs!!
+Thank you for choosing CoachX to manage your coaching needs!